 For a given scenario, the scenario reserve shall be determined using one of two methods described below:

-The starting asset amount plus the greatest present value, as of the projection start date, of the projected accumulated deficiencies; or
+The starting asset amount, less the allocated amount of PIMR, plus the greatest present value, as of the projection start date, of the projected accumulated deficiencies; or

 Guidance Note: The greatest present value of accumulated deficiencies can be negative.

-The direct iteration method, where the scenario reserve is determined by solving for the amount of starting assets which, when projected along with all contract cash flows, result in the defeasement of all projected future benefits and expenses at the end of the projection horizon with no positive accumulated deficiencies at the end of any projection year during the projection period.
+The direct iteration method, where the scenario reserve is determined by solving for the amount of starting assets which, when projected along with all contract cash flows, result in the defeasement of all projected future benefits and expenses at the end of the projection horizon with no positive accumulated deficiencies at the end of any projection year during the projection period, less the allocated amount of PIMR.

 The scenario reserve for any given scenario shall not be less than the cash surrender value in aggregate on the valuation date for the group of contracts modeled in the projection.
 In the case where all assets supporting the liability are held at market value, the market value adjustment shall also be applied to the cash surrender value.